 - You suspect your partner is hiding something.

 If none of these apply to your situation, then you’re good to go and now understand how to choose a divorce mediator.
-Make sure to take your time, look at your options and choose someone you feel has both of your best interests in mind.
+Make sure to take your time, look at your options, including our professional mediation services, and choose someone you feel has both of your best interests in mind.
 And don’t forget, we’re always here to help at Hills Law Group.